What Happened On This Day October 23 In F1 History?

 2016

 The 2016 United States Grand Prix saw the Mercedes team dominate the race, with Lewis Hamilton securing a crucial win to keep his championship hopes alive.
-He led from start to finish, earning his 50th career victory, while his teammate Nico Rosberg, who was leading the championship, finished second.
+He led from start to finish, earning his 50th career victory, while his teammate Nico Rosberg, who was leading the championship, finished second for a Mercedes 1-2 finish.
 This victory narrowed the points gap between Hamilton and Rosberg, setting up a dramatic showdown for the rest of the season.
 Red Bull’s Daniel Ricciardo rounded out the podium in third place after a hard-fought battle with Ferrari’s Sebastian Vettel.
 Notably, Ricciardo had an early advantage and was in contention for second place, but a strategic pit stop under the Virtual Safety Car played into Rosberg’s hands, allowing the German to overtake him.
 The race also saw Max Verstappen retire due to a mechanical issue.
 Off-track, the event drew massive crowds, cementing the popularity of Formula 1 in the United States.

 This race marked the final time 2009 World Champion Jenson Button earned points in a Formula One Grand Prix.